S-Morozov/CourseSubscriptionsTask/README.md

 Your username will be displayed at the top, fetched from the ServiceNow user table.
 You can subscribe to a course by either:
 Clicking the "Subscribe" button.
 Dragging the course card into the subscription basket.
-The courses you select will appear in the subscription basket, but data won't be persisted back to ServiceNow at this point.
+The courses you select will appear in the subscription basket, and message succefully subscribed.

 Notes

 The backend has been implemented using Node.js and Express to handle CORS issues during development.
 This allows for smoother communication between the frontend and the ServiceNow API.
-There is an issue with persisting subscriptions back to the ServiceNow database, which results in an error when attempting to confirm the course subscription.
-This feature is still under development.

 Future Improvements

 Implement full integration with the ServiceNow API for saving course subscriptions.